 Are international students coming to study in US Universities expected to comply by the ACA rules?
 Hundreds of thousands of students come to the US every year to study in US Universities.
-International students are however considered as Non Residents and are therefore not required to comply by the Obama Care.
+International students are considered as Non Residents and therefore not required to comply with Obamacare.
 There is however a time limit for this.
 For the first five years of their stay in US as students they are exempt from ACA as they are categorized as Non Residents and after which they are supposed to undergo the process of categorization depending on their status and the number of years they live in the US and outside the US.

-Since most international students are exempt from PPACA they can buy their own insurance from private insurance companies that satisfy their needs as students.
+Since most international students are exempt from PPACA they can buy their own student health insurance from private insurance companies that satisfy their needs as students.
 At American Visitor Insurance, we offer international cheap student health insurance comparable to University plans in terms of coverage, but are much more affordable.
-International students must not enrol in any University without health insurance as it can be too harsh on the student to pay his medical expenses in case of unexpected illness and injury.
+International students must not enrol in an US University without good health insurance as it can be extremely harsh on international students to pay medical expenses in case of any unexpected illness and injury.
 This is the reason that most US Universities have a requirement for health insurance while enrolling a student in the University programs.
 There are many US student insurance plans which international students can buy for their health insurance coverage.

 American Visitor Insurance provides access to many student health insurance plans which do not satisfy Obamacare requirements, but are specifically designed to meet University requirements.
 Our company contracts with highly popular and best rated insurance companies in the US for student health insurance plans.
 Our website provides abundant information on the available plans and about the plan to help you select the plan suitable for your situation.
 Our student travel insurance resources page details all the available tools to get price quotes on the plans suitable to your residential status.
 We have 24/7 customer support available on phone at 877-340-7910 and contact us online to clarify any questions you might have on the Obamacare student plans and the information on our site.

 Most US educational institutions require student to have health insurance coverage while they are attending.
 However, not all do and not all require the same type and amount of coverage.
 You should check with your institution and program to see what is required of you.